nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 Each dashboard can contain one or more tiles.
 Tiles are the little squares on the main page.
 Within the dashboard app, each tile has unique content and can be made fullscreen by clicking on it.
-Since there are multiple tiles per dashboards the tiles are defined in the JSON format with an [array](https://www.w3schools.com/js/js_json_arrays.asp).
+Since there are multiple tiles per dashboards the tiles are defined in the JSON format with an `array <https://www.w3schools.com/js/js_json_arrays.asp>`_.
-Each element of this tile array is itself a [JSON object](https://www.w3schools.com/js/js_json_objects.asp) defining the content of the respective tile.
+Each element of this tile array is itself a `JSON object <https://www.w3schools.com/js/js_json_objects.asp>`_ defining the content of the respective tile.

 Below is an example.
 CAUTION !
 Please be aware that comments are not valid JSON and should be removed before using below example in real life.::